Wilfred/trifle/notes/language.md

 ### Boolean

-bool? truth? when unless not or and
+bool? truthy? when unless not or and

 ### Null